ilnazTayebi/PostgresSemiRaw/README.md

    ```

 ## Run The Experiment
-Once you created the database, run the following commands to run the experiments
+Once the database created , run the following commands to run the experiments
 1. \exp: To run the experiments n times and save the execution time of the queries in the `experiment.sql` file.
    ```sh
    $ \exp <ITTERATION>